-The main focus of this paper is on the ecology with two types (H = 2), fundamentalists and chartists.
-Both of these types have zero bias, b = 0.
-Fundamentalists believe that price will be at the the fundamental level, p^ , and set the extrapolation parameter, g, to 0, while chartists expect persistent deviations from the fundamental value and use a positive extrapolation parameter, g > 0. (see section 4.1.2 of Brock and Hommes, 1998) In Section 5.3 this ecology is extended to four types by introducing positively and negatively biased types (see section 4.3 of Brock and Hommes, 1998).
+The main focus of this paper is on the ecology with two types (H=2), fundamentalists and chartists.
+Both of these types have zero bias, b=0.
+Fundamentalists believe that price will be at the fundamental level, $p^$ , and set the extrapolation parameter, g, to 0, while chartists expect persistent deviations from the fundamental value and use a positive extrapolation

-1This is a standard assumption of the baseline BH model.
+&lt;sup>1 This is a standard assumption of the baseline BH model.
 Hommes et al. (2005) consider a positive supply of the risky asset.

-Define the performance measure, U_t^h , as a net profit of type h, that is where $p_t + y_t - Rp{t-1}$ is the excess return earned per unit of the risky asset, z{t-1^h} , held in the agents' portfolio at the end of period t-1, and c^h is the costs of type h.
-In the ecology with two types these costs are set to zero for chartists and are strictly positive for fundamentalists.2 The costs are set to 0 for all types in the ecology with four types.
+Define the performance measure, $U_t^h$ , as a net profit of type h, that is where $p_t + y_t - Rp{t-1}$ is the excess return earned per unit of the risky asset, $z{t-1^h}$ , held in the agents' portfolio at the end of period t-1, and $c^h$ is the costs of type h.
+In the ecology with two types these costs are set to zero for chartists and are strictly positive for fundamentalists.
+The costs are set to 0 for all types in the ecology with four types.